 We love each other passionately and genuinely care about one another.
 We also have fights, stupid ones that are ridiculous and long drawn out ones that are miserable *FACT: every married couple fights, even Kate & William!* I think what has helped our relationship withstand 17 years together are several key components.
 We were extremely young when we started dating *I was 19 and Antz just turned 21* so we basically grew up together.
 We began our adulthood as a couple of naive kids so we were able to experience college, the beginning of our careers, traveling together, getting our first apartment, buying cars, paying bills, and learning how to be adults together.
 We approach life with a sense of humor.
 We are immature on the inside and we don’t take ourselves too seriously. *insert fart joke here* We also trust each other implicitly.
 It can be hard to be completely honest and deal with another person’s feelings but we have to let each other know when there’s food stuck in their teeth, you know?
 That’s the secret to our success, and not being too afraid to tell the truth because we are afraid of the others reaction.
 If you trust your partner, you can confront issues without worrying about a backlash or resentment.
 I’m no expert *well duh* but it took trial and error, therapy and years of struggle to get to where we are now.

 Happiness, sadness, anger, joy, passion, selfishness, sacrifice, hurt,

 hopefulness, gratefulness, thoughtlessness, motivation and despair are

-So that was my incoherent rambling about marriage, the celebration of our 11 years and two movie reviews to boot.
-While I’m at it, The Pie Hole is the yummiest place on Earth, hands down.
+So that was my weird tangent about marriage, we are celebrating our 11 years happily married and two movie reviews to boot.
+While I’m at it, The Pie Hole is the yummiest place in Los Angeles, hands down.